 What is employee turnover?

-The following describes the three types of employee turnover you need to consider:
+The following are the three types of employee turnover:

-- Voluntary turnover.
-This is when an employee resigns from their post at will.
-Often the desire for professional development and better compensation drives this decision.
+- Voluntary turnover: this is when an employee resigns from their post willingly.
+Often, the desire for professional development and better compensation drives this decision.

-- Attrition.
-This refers to the end of an employment relationship because of retirement, job elimination or employee death.
-This differs from turnover because when attrition occurs, a new employee does not fill their position.
-It addresses a grey area that lies between voluntary and involuntary turnover.
+- Attrition: this is the end of an employment relationship due to retirement, job elimination or employee death.
+This differs from turnover because, when attrition occurs, a new employee does not fill their position.

-Why is it important to calculate turnover rates?
+Why is it important to calculate average turnover rates?

-It’s important to calculate turnover rates because the statistic makes inferences about your corporate culture and can inform strategic planning .
-If you are a small business owner, a high rate of employee turnover can incur significant costs to your company.
-It’s advisable to monitor your turnover rate to ensure the health of your operations.
-The following explains how turnover can impact your business operations:
+Calculating turnover rates helps you evaluate your corporate culture and improve strategic workforce planning.
+If you are a small business owner, a high rate of employee turnover could incur high costs to your company.

 Overtime costs